robsyc/knowledge-graphs/README.md

 ## Important lessons learned

-- Trurtle files are much easier to work with than JSON-LD
+- Turtle files are much easier to work with than JSON-LD
 - Specifying the datatype & language is much more verbose in JSON-LD
-- Don't forget about `@id` and `@type` in JSON-LD otherwise inconsistencies will arise
+- Don't forget about `@id` and `@type` attributes in JSON-LD otherwise inconsistencies will arise